-I am responsible for the education and public outreach initiatives at the Harvard Forest.
-I direct the Fisher Museum, communicate Harvard Forest research findings to the media and the public, oversee university and K-12 programming, fundraise, and serve as liaison to the students and faculty of Harvard University.
+I am a principal investigator and organizational leader at Harvard Forest, a 4,000-acre center for research and education in ecology and conservation since 1907.
+I direct the Forest's education, communications, and public outreach initiatives: I manage the Fisher Museum; communicate Harvard Forest research findings to the media and the public; oversee educational programming for K-12, university, and public groups; mentor staff and students; write grants and fundraise; and serve as liaison to the students and faculty of Harvard University.

-I often conduct trainings for scientists and students on science communication.
+I regularly mentor students and lead trainings on science communication and stakeholder engagement.
 Feel free to browse and borrow my lesson plans!